Rashh109/StudentRegistrationForm/README.md

-# new assignment project : lab sheet -1 : student registration form
+# Assignment project1 : lab sheet -1 : student registration form
 this project was created from local system.